keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

-You may have noticed that the syntax for `nft_mint` call looks slightly different from what was used in the [FC drop tutorial](../../Basics/fc-drops.md#creating-drop-with-function-call-data).
+You may have noticed that the syntax for the `nft_mint` function call looks slightly different from what was used in the [FC drop tutorial](../../Basics/fc-drops.md#creating-drop-with-function-call-data).
 This is because an NFT series is being minted.
 The NFT series must be defined before `claim` can be called and will require the drop ID, as you'll see in the next section.

 :::info
 An NFT series can be thought of as a bucket of NFT token IDs that *all* share similar information.
 This information comes in the form of metadata, royalties, price etc. For more on NFT series, see NEAR's [NFT tutorial](https://docs.near.org/tutorials/nfts/series#nft-collections-and-series)